-Proposed Modification Paragraph in Pre- JCS Pre-Submission original text with track changes Reason Number Submission JCS economic activity rates, to consider any effects on the balance between housing provision and realising economic potential.
+Proposed Paragraph in Modification Pre-Submission JCS JCS Pre-Submission original text with track changes Reason economic activity rates, to consider any effects on the balance between housing provision and realising economic potential.
 The requirements set out in Policy SP1 reflect the evidence and take into account the following key issues: Text moved to background section of policy SP1 Population growth and changing household size The effect of, and prospects for, economic growth The dynamics of the local housing market Landscape and environmental constraints Infrastructure capacity and deliverability Role and function of the Green Belt The Duty to Co-operate across local authority boundaries.
 PMM017 3.1.11 3.1.12 3.1.13 In order to support aspirational economic growth the JCS has considered whether an economic uplift to the demographic OAN is required to support jobs.
 Having estimated the population needed in 2031 to provide the labour force implied by the three job forecasts, the number of homes needed to accommodate that population growth has been calculated using the household formation rates from DCLG's 2012-based household projections.
 The average of the three forecasts was taken which produced an economic 'policy-on' OAN of 33,500 dwellings.
 New text to provide an overview of how the OAN has taken into account the economic growth needs of the area.
-Economic growth has been planned for at the JCS-wide level as a functioning economic area.
+Text to explain how the Economic growth has been planned for at the JCS-wide level as a functioning economic area.
 The LEP strategy for economic growth, as set out in the Strategic Economic Plan, is focused on the M5 growth corridor running through the heart of the JCS area and not any particular authority.
 Therefore economic growth needs to be seen in the JCS area-wide context.
 This is a different approach from housing where each district has its own specifically assessed needs and requirements.
 Therefore, it is difficult to attribute the housing needs resulting from any additional policy-on economic uplift to specific areas.
-Nevertheless, Text to explain how the economic uplift to the OAN has been distributed
+Nevertheless, economic uplift to the OAN has been distributed the JCS has sought land potential in ed to distribute t JCS Pre-Submission original text with track changes in the policy-on OA Table SP1b 'Policy- N for each area rea and with the sp set out at Table SF atial strategy set o Gloucester Cheltenham Tewkesbury JCS Policy-on OAN 2011-31 13,675 10,395 9,425 33,500 authorities believe growth in the area Further to the ecor 5% has been adde flexibility to the sup that by establis not constrain to mic uplift and in order to be oply of land and requirement for area is set out olishing an OAN oj ned by the supply of additional 5% incre post the delivery of the boosting housing or the JCS area of 3 ut at Table SP1c. ease has been appli f affordable housin delivery in general.
+35,175 dwellings ov this will ensu omic led OAN.
+This roviding additional olift has resulted in Text to explain the application of an addition 5% uplift to the OAN for affordable housing and flexibility Dollar on OAN Gloucester Cheltenham Tewkesbury JCS Policy-on OAN 5% Uplift 2011-31 14 359 10,917 9,899 35,175